phenixphp/phenix-docs/src/guide/getting_started.md

 Route::get('/users', [UserController::class, 'index']);
 ```

-If you see any similarity with Laravel routes, it's not a coincidence, the elegant syntax inspires us all.
+If you see any similarity with Laravel routes, it's not a coincidence; the elegant syntax inspires us all.

-Now let's add code to the index method, the code should look like this:
+Now let's add code to the index method.
+The code should look like this:

 ```php
 public function index(Request $request): Response